COEIT Interdisciplinary Proposal Awards

 The UMBC Ethical Software Lab; Mohammad Samarah (Information Systems); Melissa Sahl (Information Systems), Abhijit Dutt Computer Science and Electrical Engineering), Charissa Cheah (Psychology)

-Microfluidic Chip Design using Large Language Models; Neha Raikar (Chemical, Biochemical, and Environmental Engineering) and Nilanjan Banerjee (Computer Science and Electrical Engineering)
+Microfluidic Chip Design Using Large Language Models; Neha Raikar (Chemical, Biochemical, and Environmental Engineering) and Nilanjan Banerjee (Computer Science and Electrical Engineering)

-The role of Interlimb Coordination and Human-robot Symbiosis in Dance Interventions for Mental Health and Wellbeing; Ramana Vinjamuri (Computer Science and Electrical Engineering), Andrea Kleinsmith (Information Systems), and Ann Clemmensen (Dance)
+The role of Interlimb Coordination and Human-Robot Symbiosis in Dance Interventions for Mental Health and Wellbeing; Ramana Vinjamuri (Computer Science and Electrical Engineering), Andrea Kleinsmith (Information Systems), and Ann Clemmensen (Dance)

 Examining the Impact of Role Models in Building Self-Efficacy and Career-Adaptability of Underrepresented Students in STEM Disciplines; Sanorita Dey (Computer Science and Information Technology and Maria Sanchez (Mechanical Engineering)